easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 	chmod +x *.sh

-Update the appended contents of your system's hosts file to the actual IPs of the deployment computers.
+In production, update the appended contents of your system's hosts file to the actual IPs of the deployment computers.